PaycheckCalculatorOnline logo

 Living in a No Income Tax State: The Real Numbers

-For a Texas resident earning $80,000, this means keeping approximately $3,400–$5,600 more per year compared to living in states like California (9.3%), New York (6.85%), or Illinois (4.95%).
-Over a 10-year career, this compounds to $34,000–$56,000+ in additional take-home pay.
+For a Texas resident earning $80,000, this means keeping approximately $3,400–$5,600 more per year compared to living in states like California (9.3% effective rate), New York (6.85%), or Illinois (4.95%).
+Over a 30-year career at a steady income, that's $100,000–$170,000+ in cumulative additional take-home pay.
+It's not a small number.

 StateIncome TaxState Sales TaxAvg Property Tax RateOverall Tax Burden Rank